wp-plugins/custom-recent-posts-widget/readme.txt

 }`

 == Changelog ==

+= 2.1.1 =

+* Changed classname back to `widget_recent_entries`.
+No more confusions.
+All themes should be happy now.
+Thanks Adam Parnala for bringing my attention to this issue.

 = 2.1 =
 * Added option to show post date.
 Code taken from Recent Posts widget in WordPress 3.5